Institutional Repository Guidelines

 Access and Reuse

 The majority of items in the repository may be accessed by anyone, free of charge.
 Depositors will receive monthly notifications of the number of times each deposited work has been downloaded.
 Depositors can also access the usage statistics of their deposited works through the author dashboard.
-At the request of the depositor, or otherwise dictated by copyright agreements, Milner Library will grant an embargo period for a thesis, dissertation, creative work, or culminating student capstone project for one year after deposit.
-For that first year, only the metadata record will be displayed for that work, and after the embargo period expires, the full text of the work will be made freely available in the repository.
+At the request of the depositor, or otherwise dictated by copyright agreements, Milner Library will grant an embargo period for a thesis, dissertation, creative work, or culminating student capstone project after deposit.
+While under embargo, only the metadata record will be displayed for that work, and after the embargo period expires, the full text of the work will be made freely available in the repository.
 Milner Library will honor deposit embargo periods that are dictated by the rights agreement between the publisher of a work and the author of a work.

 Withdrawal and Succession Plans